lemon24/reader/README.rst

 What *reader* doesn't do:

-* provide an UI
-* provide a REST API (yet)
 * depend on a web framework
-* have an opinion of how/where you use it
+* have an opinion of how or where you use it

-The following exist, but are optional (and frankly, a bit unpolished):

-* a minimal web interface

-  * that works even with text-only browsers
-  * with automatic tag fixing for podcasts (MP3 enclosures)
+In addition, *reader* provides:

+* an optional web application based on Flask, Bootstrap, and htmx
-* a command-line interface
+* an optional command-line interface

 .. end-features